 - $677 per person in First (use URs at 1.5 cpp) or 60,000 AA miles

 - Direct flights don’t start until June 7th

 - $473 per person in First (use URs at 1.5 cpp)

 Rooms from $550/night, bookable with Chase URs.

 You can stay in a standard room at the Ritz-Carlton Grand Cayman for 70,000 Marriott points per night (and Marriott is a Chase Ultimate Reward transfer partner).
-But since room rates this time of year start at just over $550/nt it’s a poor redemption.
+But since room rates this time of year start at just over $550/nt it’s a poor redemption, you might be interested in finding a villa similar to these grand cayman villas.
 Use cash and/or URs at 1.5 cpp uplift instead.

 - Depart: Between 7-9a